include-jacopo/McHome/readme.md

 Make it clearer what can be searched for by using the search bars, both on the homepage and the screen showing the resulting recipes
 A more consistent way to return to the main screen to start the search for a new recipe

-A higher resolution version of the prototypes can be found [in this PDF document](https://github.com/polito-hci-2021/McHome/raw/master/M3/images/medium_prototype.pdf).

 # Milestone 4: Usability Testing - [McHome]

 ## Overview and Script